puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 When we were spec'ing out the map for what the Pile-Up Poker launch would look like, it was pretty overwhelming:

 - A new, fully polished, game
-- A "pro" version of the game, also with full polish
+- A "pro" version of the game
 - A "series" infrastructure for games to account for many plays of one game per day
+- A "go to next game" recommendation system
 - A system for each player having a unique puzzle
-- Press should be able to get in early
+- An early-access system for press
 - A new system for marking games the next day as being "Fantasyland"
 - Custom event hooks into the completion screen
 - Custom event "secret leaderboards"